 Aside from the radio itself, the next most important part of any communications system is the antenna.
-Here I will discuss some of the HT (handheld transceiver or “handy talkie”) antennas that I have used and can recommend.
+Here I will discuss some of the antennas that I have used and can recommend, as well as some that are used by radio operators everywhere.
+Where possible, I will include links to where you can purchase them, or to find building guides so you can build your own.

 Dual-Band Handheld Antennas